-FDA pregnancy category D. You should not use magnesium sulfate if you are pregnant.
+You should not use Magnesium Sulfate-Sodium Chloride if you are pregnant.
 It could harm the unborn baby.
 Use effective birth control, and tell your doctor if you become pregnant during treatment.

 Magnesium sulfate can pass into breast milk and may harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.

 In an emergency situation it may not be possible to tell your caregivers if you are pregnant or breast feeding.
 Make sure any doctor caring for your pregnancy or your baby knows you have received this medication.

 Magnesium Sulfate-Sodium Chloride is injected into a muscle or into a vein through an IV.
 You will receive this injection in a clinic or hospital setting.